guardian/recommendations/pull-requests.md

 ## Code changes
 The following are some things to consider when examining the code:
-- Does it meet the team’s guidelines and style guides?
-For example [these Scala recommendations](./scala.md).
 - Does the code work?
 Check whether function, and logic are correct.
 - Are functions, methods, and variables adequately named?
 - Does the change need any additional unit tests?
 For example: